Here's What to Know Before Cashing In Your 401(k)

-Know How to Cash Out
+Know How to Cash In

-The first step is to call the phone number that appears on your 401(k) plan statement and ask them to send you the paperwork that you must complete to cash out of the plan.
+The first step is to call the phone number that appears on your 401(k) plan statement and ask them to send you the paperwork that you must complete to cash in the plan.
 In some cases, you may be able to do this online or over the phone, but most of the time you must fill out paperwork.

-Getting Your Money Takes Time
+Receiving Your Money Takes Time

 It typically takes several weeks to cash in your 401(k) plan.
 Some plans for smaller companies have the right to allow distributions only once a quarter or once a year.
-There is a 401(k) summary plan description document will spell out the rules for your plan.
+There is a 401(k) summary plan description document that will spell out the rules for your plan.
 The plan must follow its own rules.